aarons/gen-audio/llm-client/README.md

 ## Configuration

-Configuration is stored at `~/.config/cli-programs/llm.toml`:
+Configuration is stored at `./config/llm.toml` (in the project root):

 ```toml
 default_preset = "claude-cli"